 View all categories

+Can menopause cause mood swings?
 Perimenopause and menopause are times of many hormonal changes and fluctuations -- and one of the main hormones that significantly shifts is estrogen.
 When estrogen declines, which begins in perimenopause and continues through menopause, some women start to experience mood swings and mood changes.2 Additionally, the drop in estrogen may also explain anxiety or depression symptoms3 since estrogen levels can affect serotonin and norepinephrine levels.

-Anyone with a history of mental health issues, like anxiety or depression, should also talk to their doctor if their symptoms become bothersome, worse or difficult to manage compared to before menopause or perimenopause.
+Anyone with a history of mental health issues, like anxiety or depression, should also talk to their healthcare provider if their symptoms become bothersome, worse or difficult to manage compared to before menopause or perimenopause.
 In general, perimenopause can begin around 40-51 years of age and the average age of menopause is 51.
 Menopause is when some women might experience the onset of symptoms.
 But some women will experience symptoms before they enter menopause as well, in the perimenopause stage.

-How Long Do the Mood Swings Last?
+How Long Do Menopausal Mood Swings Last?

 Everyone is different, so there's no one way to know how long someone might experience mood swings or any other symptoms of menopause.
 In general, menopause symptoms can last for an average of 7.4 years.4 But just because you can experience symptoms for several years, doesn't mean that you will forever or that the symptoms won't improve if you are experiencing them.